romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When developing a custom GitHub Action that interacts with external APIs, what is the best strategy to manage and rotate API keys or tokens to enhance security?
+Q: When developing a custom GitHub Action that interacts with external APIs, what is the best strategy to manage and rotate API keys or tokens to enhance security?
 <details><summary>Show the answer</summary><p>

 - **Store the API keys or tokens as encrypted secrets in the GitHub repository and reference them in the action's code**